Celtic in the Community

 Ryther Marathon of Hope

-Kevin and his cousin Oisín's aunt Grace O'Loan serves as the chair of Ryther, whose mission is to help children, young adults, and their families find their path to healing and hope.
-Ryther serves over 2,000 young people in Washington State who struggle with mental illness, trauma, substance-use, and autism through individual, family, and community services.
+Ryther's mission is to help children, young adults, and their families find their path to healing and hope.
+The organization serves over 2,000 young people in Washington State who struggle with mental illness, trauma, substance-use, and autism through individual, family, and community services.
 On Saturday, October 16th, 2021 the first-ever Ryther Marathon to Hope will will be hosted at Green Lake.
 People can choose to run or walk a full or 1/2 marathon, 10k, or 5k.
 All proceeds will go to supporting Ryther’s wide range of therapeutic mental health services for children and their families.
 Visit the Ryther website to find out how you can get involved!